prismatic-io/embedded-workflow-builder-docs/docs/connectors/click-up.md

 ClickUp OAuth 2.0

+Oauth Configuration Instructions

+To make API requests of Clickup on behalf of your customers you will need to create an "App" within Clickup. https://clickup.com/api/developer-portal/authentication/#step-1-create-an-oauth-app

+1. Log into ClickUp.
+2. Click on your avatar in the lower-left corner and select **Integrations.**
+3. Click on **ClickUp API.**
+4. Click **Create an App.**
+5. Give your app a name and provide the redirect URL as `https://oauth2.%WHITE_LABEL_BASE_URL%/callback`
+6. Once your app is created, you'll be provided with a client ID and Secret that may be entered in the connection

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).